oracle-livelabs/apex/ai-world-hol-apex/3-create-app/create-app.md

 5. Give the application a name, and select an Icon if you would like to change it.
 By default, APEX will create some pages for you in the application.
     ![Application Creation](./images/application_creation.png  "Configure application name and icon")

 6. You can select Access Control from the features selection so we can manage how users login.
+Click 'Create Application'
     ![Access Control](./images/access_control.png  "Set access control and user login options for the app")

 7. Now you will see all the pages that were created for the application.
 Launch the application by clicking the play button Run Application so we can see what it looks like.